Prior to beginning services, we assess patients to determine the level of care and program to best meet their needs.

 Center for Addictions Services & Treatments

-We provide ipatient medical detoxification on our medical units.
+We provide inpatient medical detoxification on our medical units.
 Detoxification from alcohol and/or other mood altering drugs is a sometimes a necessary first step in the overall process of recovery from drug dependence.
 Detoxification often requires close medical management of the more severe withdrawal symptoms to ensure your overall safety and well-being.

 To help you make decisions about additional services that may be necessary for your successful recovery, staff members from the Center for Addictions meet with you during your detoxification admission to explain your treatment options and help with discharge planning.